Skip to main content

 Description automatically generated

-• Ensure file type is .side:
+• Ensure file type is .side format.

 Graphical user interface, text, application, email, website